-Three separate segments make up the Casey Jones State Trail, which is one of the first state trails authorized by Minnesota when state trail legislation was passed in the 1960s.
+Three separate segments make up the Casey Jones State Trail, which is one of the first state trails authorized by Minnesota state trail legislation in the 1960s.
 The rail-trail is named for the engineer immortalized in the “Ballad of Casey Jones.”
 In 1900 in Mississippi, the engineer “died at the throttle” when the train he was conducting collided with another train.

-As for the trail itself, it courses through a much different landscape in America's heartland, passing remnants of tallgrass prairie and woodland as it travels through ravines amid a sea of agricultural land.
-The longest sectionfrom Pipestone to just beyond Woodstockoccupies an abandoned railroad corridor for 13 miles.
+As for the trail itself, it courses through remnants of tallgrass prairie, providing glimpses of wind towers as it travels through woodland ravines amid a sea of agricultural land.
+The longest section, from Pipestone to just beyond Woodstock, occupies an inactive railroad corridor for 13 miles.
 This section is paved for 5 miles immediately east of Pipestone.
 The remaining 8 miles that continue to County Road 65 east of Woodstock are currently scheduled for grading and are being surfaced in aggregate.

 Another section runs from CR 26 east for just 1.5 miles into the small town of Lake Wilson.

 The third section, which is entirely paved, forms a 6-mile loop from the tiny city of Currie to Lake Shetek State Park.
 This portion of the Casey Jones State Trail is wheelchair accessible; horses are not allowed.
 Trail users who want a bit of history may be interested in nearby attractions, including the Laura Ingalls Wilder museum in Walnut Grove; museums in Currie and Tracy that feature displays of railroad artifacts; and Pipestone National Monument, located about 1.5 miles from the Pipestone trailhead, which highlights the history of local American Indian quarries.
 In the future, the three disparate segments will be linked through a coordinated effort between the Minnesota Department of Natural Resources and the counties in which the segments are located, although there are no formal plans for construction at this time.